Ansonsd5/netflix-gpt/README.md

     - created application
     - Got the barear tokens and api key
-    - able to make api call and get the now palying movies data
+    - able to make api call and get the now palying movies data -Implementation
+        -Fetch data from TMDB and able to get the trailer video on browse screen -Implemented seperate useMoblieTrailer hook to increase readability and reusability

 - NetFlix GPT
      -  Search Bar
      - Movie Suggestion